Red Orchestra (espionage): Federal German Justice

 On 15 September 1945, Adolf Grimme filed a complaint against Manfred Roeder with the military government of the British Occupation Zone in Hanover.
 Along with Greta Kuckhoff and Günther Weisenborn, Grimme also reported Roeder to the International Military Tribunal for crimes against humanity.
 By January 1947, the Nuremberg prosecutors were convinced he should be tried for war crimes, but after examining the complaint, no charges were brought.

 On 7 January 1949 Roeder was released and returned to his family in Neetze.
 In October 1948, the Nuremberg prosecutors turned the case over to the German courts and the Lüneburg public prosecutor was tasked with pursuing the prosecution.
-Nuremberg prosecutor, Hans Meuschel hoped that due to Control Council Act No. 10 (Kontrollratsgesetz Nr.
-10), the German law that recognised crimes against humanity, that justice would prevail against Roeder in the court of the Lower Saxony Ministry of Justice.
+Nuremberg prosecutor, Hans Meuschel hoped that due to Control Council Act No. 10 law, the German law that recognised crimes against humanity, that justice would prevail against Roeder in the court of the Lower Saxony Ministry of Justice.
 Lüneburg prosecutor Hans-Jürgen Finck investigated Roeder, producing a 1732-page report in 1951, half of it recording in detail the supposed crimes of the Red Orchestra.
 Finck stated in the report that It cannot be refuted that the death sentences were lawful.
 Roeder was seen by Finck as a victim, not a perpetrator.
 On 1 November 1951, Finck closed the case.
 The Lower Saxony Ministry of Justice kept its final report under wraps for years, as it obviously coincided with Roeder's assessment of the "Red Orchestra".

 This interpretation prevailed in the minds of the West German public of the 1950s and was also represented by leading West German historians at the time.
 Since then, the Red Orchestra in the Federal Republic of Germany has been largely portrayed as a purely secret service organisation.
 Helmut Kohl wrote in a letter to Harro's brother Hartmut Schulze-Boysen in 1987 that the German resistance consisted of the group around Claus Schenk Graf von Stauffenberg and the White Rose, that the Red Orchestra did not belong to it.